 Blackcurrants have significantly high amounts of phenolic flavonoid phytochemicals called anthocyanins.
 Scientific studies have shown that consumption of blackcurrants have health effects against cancer, aging, inflammation and neurological diseases.
 Red currants have slightly less of these properties.

 Currants are self-fertile and can have some mildew problems, so look for resistant varieties.
 We planted Consort Black currants and Cherry Red currants.
-They freeze and dry nicely, and we use them fresh to make wonderful muffins, breads, scones, and (if you develop an Old World mindset as to taste) are wonderful fresh!
+They freeze and dry nicely, and we use them fresh to make wonderful muffins, breads, these scones below, and (if you develop an Old World mindset as to taste) are wonderful fresh!

 While all these berries are are well known in Europe, we Americans are mostly missing out on the benefits.
 Take my word on it, they are pretty easy to grow and do not need spraying.
 Aronias, elders, and currants will add wonderful, God-designed health properties to your family’s diet.
 If you are preparedness-minded as we are, these will really be a blessing to have already producing.